milankinen/livereactload/README.md

 4. Add `import { AppContainer} from 'react-hot-loader'` to the file where you render your root component, and then wrap your root component in this container. `ReactDOM.render(<App/>, ...)` becomes `ReactDOM.render(<AppContainer><App></AppContainer>, ...)`.
-5. If you were using `module.onReload` it must be replaced with `module.hot.accept`.
+5. If you were using `module.onReload` it must be replaced with `module.hot.onUpdate`.
 This isn't simply a rename, this hook works differently now.
 Despite this, if you were following the commonly used patterns for this hook in the LiveReactload examples, simply renaming it should work just fine.